josh-feng/pool/README.md

     o = myBaseClass(1)
     o.field = o:func1(...)

-    variables are public, and addressed with '.' memeber functions are public, and called with ':'
+    class variables are public, and addressed with '.' class memeber functions are public, and called with ':'

 For polymorphism/inheritance: